Fare integration

 Fare integration refers to the practice in public transport ticketing where the same fare is charged on a journey between the same places, regardless of the operators or the interchanges used.

 It is to be distinguished from payment integration, which refers to the same method of payment (for example, a transit card) being able to be used on multiple operators or modes of transport.
 Payment integration is a prerequisite of fare integration, but not the other way round.
-For example, in the Netherlands, all fares can be paid by OV-chipkaart but a separate fare is still charged transferring between different operators, while an integrated fare is charged for journeys on the same operator regardless of interchanges.
+For example, in the Netherlands, all fares can be paid by OV-chipkaart but a separate fare is still charged transferring between trains and buses even within a city region, while an integrated fare is charged for journeys between the same mode regardless of interchanges.

 History

 In the past, public transport tickets were often sold separately from different operators, therefore if a journey involves multiple operators, multiple tickets have to be bought for them, usually with a cost more than that of a similar journey on a single operator.
 This monetary cost and complexity creates a disincentive for using public transport.
 For example, in the 1970s, taking public transport in the Paris region could require up to 5 separate tickets.
 The carte orange, introduced in 1975, integrated all the transport under a single zonal network which could be used across all modes of transport within the zones covered.
-On the other hand, the Travelcard in London achieves the same integration for daily or season fares, but integration is still lacking on single fares.
+On the other hand, the Travelcard in London achieves the same integration for daily or seasonal fares, but integration is still lacking on single fares.